arshk800/Microservice-A-Asteroid-Data/README.md

 ## MICROSERVICE A: Asteroid Data
 This microservice runs on Flask and employs the use of NASA's NEOWs (Near Earth Object Web Service) API.
-The user inputs a start and end date in the format YYYY-MM-DD and receives a list of all the asteroids, along with its specific data.
+The user inputs a start and end date in the format YYYY-MM-DD and receives a JSON object that lists of all the asteroids, along with its specific data.
 Each asteroid is linked to a 'cartoon' asteroid icon.

 ## TO RUN THE FILES
   1.Download the server.py and client.py files